Paku Alam VIII: Biography

-From 1946 to 1978, Paku Alam VIII often worked as acting governor of Yogyakarta as Hamengkubuwono IX hold ministerial positions in the Republican cabinet and as vice president.
+From 1946 to 1978, Paku Alam VIII often worked as acting governor of Yogyakarta as Hamengkubuwono IX held ministerial positions in the Republican cabinet and as vice president.
 Paku Alam VIII also acted as the head of General Elections Commission in Yogyakarta during the local elections of 1951, 1955 and 1957.
 He himself was elected as a member of the Constitutional Assembly of Indonesia from the League of Supporters of Indonesian Independence (IPKI), member of MPRS and later as member of People's Consultative Assembly from 1997 to 1999.